zaynelt/presenter-magic/README.md

 # Presenter Magic:
 Bring fun and maybe a bit more organization to your presentations!
 Plus, incorporate some cool tricks from the Lightning framework.
-Thanks to Salesforce DX, you can grok, rock and even contribute back to this project if you want.
+Thanks to Salesforce DX, you can grok, rock and contribute back to this project if you want.

 ## Installation instructions: